Online Gambling Legality in Arab MENA (2026): Overview of Laws, Enforcement, and Player Risk

 What If the Casino is Licensed?

-A licence only tells you who regulates the casino in the country that issued the licence.
+A license only tells you who regulates the casino in the country that issued the license.
 It does not mean the casino is allowed locally to offer or advertise gambling in Arab countries.
-So, a Curaçao, or similar, licence can be real, but it still doesn’t permit targeting players here.
+So, a Curaçao, or similar, license can be real, but it still doesn’t permit targeting players here.

 Risk usually increases when the casino moves from “a website that exists” to actively entering the market, for example, running targeted ads.
 Authorities also look at who does what: